freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 You may be approached by organizations who want to partner or co-brand with freeCodeCamp somehow.
 Once you realize that this is what they're after, **please stop talking to them** and tell them to email `team[at]freecodecamp.org`.

-With proposals like this all the time and is in the best position to judge whether such a relationship will be worth it for our community (and it rarely is).
+We get proposals like this all the time, and the staff are in the best position to judge whether such a relationship will be worth it for our community (and it rarely is).

 ## Dealing with (mental) health inquiries